Leasing FAQ (Frequently

 disclosures, smoke detector and water

-heater compliance, mold disclosures, etc.
+heater compliance, mold disclosures, and

 These are not contracts in the usual sense -